apache/skywalking-java/docs/en/setup/service-agent/java-agent/TLS.md

 >
 > Because of that, security requirement is very obvious.

+## Creating SSL/TLS Certificates

+The first step is to generate certificates and key files for encrypting communication.
+This is fairly straightforward: use `openssl` from the command line.

+Use this [script](../../../../tools/TLS/tls_key_generate.sh) if you are not familiar with how to generate key files.

+We need the following files:
+ - `client.pem`: A private RSA key to sign and authenticate the public key.
+It's either a PKCS#8(PEM) or PKCS#1(DER).
+ - `client.crt`: Self-signed X.509 public keys for distribution.
+ - `ca.crt`: A certificate authority public key for a client to validate the server's certificate.

 ## Authentication Mode
-- Use this [script](../../../../../tools/TLS/tls_key_generate.sh) if you are not familiar with how to generate key files.
 - Find `ca.crt`, and use it at client side.
 In `mTLS` mode, `client.crt` and `client.pem` are required at client side.
-- Find `server.crt` ,`server.pem` and `ca.crt`.
+- Find `server.crt`, `server.pem` and `ca.crt`.
 Use them at server side.
-Please refer to `gRPC Security` of the OAP server doc. for more details.
+Please refer to `gRPC Security` of the OAP server doc for more details.

 ## Open and config TLS